-This is a work-in-progress (revisions coming Fall 2018), but it should provide new parents with a guide to some commonly-used terms they may hear once the school year gets underway.
+This is a work-in-progress (revisions coming Spring 2019), but it should provide new parents with a guide to some commonly-used terms they may hear once the school year gets underway.

 Academy Style Learning